-Type of Redeemable Serial Preferred Shares Type of obligation Series "A" Secured obligations Series "B" Unsecured obligations Series "C" Obligations to affiliated companies
+Type of Redeemable Serial Preferred Shares Type of obligation

+0 : "41"

+Series "A" Secured obligations

+Series "B" Unsecured obligations

+Series "C" Obligations to affiliated companies

 The Company sent confirmation letters to all claimants concerned that the principal amount of their debts/liabilities have been fully converted to equity, by way of 12-year serial redeemable preferred shares and that the corresponding amount of ₱8,841,736,581 was lodged in the Company's books as "Deposit for subscription".
 The Company has filed with the SEC the increase in authorized capital stock on October 9, 2018.
-The increase in authorized capital was approved by the SEC on October 31, 2018 pending issuance of share certificates to the creditors (see Note 2) and the full implementation of the Company's debt-to-equity conversion as ordered by the Rehab Court amounting to ₱8,711,736,581 (see Note 22.02), thus, "Deposit for subscription" was already recognized in equity.
-No oppositions were made by the creditors except as discussed in Note 2.
+The increase in authorized capital was approved by the SEC on October 31, 2018.